Building Act Review

 At the core of Government’s decisions is:

-The implementation of changes as a result of the review of the Building Act 2004 is a significant and important programme of work for the Department of Building and Housing.
+The implementation of changes as a result of the review of the Building Act 2004 is a significant and important programme of work for the Ministry of Business, Innovation and Employment.
 The mix of regulatory and other changes identified in the review will be implemented – in collaboration with the building and construction sector – over a number of years and will aim to lead to a building and housing market that has both the skills and the productivity to deliver good quality, affordable homes for New Zealanders and that contributes to strong communities and a prosperous economy for New Zealand.

 The supporting legislation